beetbox/pyacoustid/README.rst

 `Chromaprint`_ and its associated `Acoustid`_ Web service make up a high-quality, open-source acoustic fingerprinting system.
-This package provides Python bindings for both the fingerprinting algorithm library, which is portable and written in C, and the Web service that provides fingerprint lookups.
+This package provides Python bindings for both the fingerprinting algorithm library, which is written in C but portable, and the Web service, which provides fingerprint lookups.

 .. _Chromaprint: http://acoustid.org/
 .. _Acoustid: http://acoustid.org/chromaprint